Unpacking Viral Commercial Success: The Good, The Bad, and The Amusing

 It appears stories are the adhesive binding consumers to brands past mere specifications and functionalities.

 In an influencer-driven age—from San Diego surfers to New York fashionistas—social proof rules supreme.
-The clout of critiques, testimonials, and user-generated content amplifies a brand’s visibility.
+The clout of reviews, testimonials, and user-generated content amplifies a brand’s visibility.
 Consider Airbnb: their success sails on the current of social endorsement, proving that word of mouth can use mightier influence than the sharpest of ad campaigns.

 - Influencers are today’s -age sales agents.